markgbeckett/zx81/husband_forth/README.md

 ```

-When setting up to produce the main display, the BC pair is initialised to 9 pixels per row (one more than needed as B is decremented at the start of the interrupt) and 24 rows.
+When setting up to produce the main display, the BC pair is initialised to 24 rows and 9 pixels per row (one more than needed as B is decremented at the start of the interrupt).

 There are two significant paths through the interrupt routine (the `jp` instruction is the branch point): one when progressing through a character row, and one when advancing to the next character row.
 It is very important that both paths take the same amount of time to complete, to provide a stable display.
-Using a `jp` rather than `jr` instruction and inserting a dummy `ret z` ensures both paths take 57 T states to prepare to execute the display buffer.
+Using a `jp` rather than `jr` instruction and inserting a dummy `ret z` ensures both paths take 57 T states (17.5 us) to prepare to execute the display buffer.
 This time is reflected by the left-hand border on the screen display.

+At the end of the main display, the NMI circuitry is enabled (having previously set it up to display the bottom border).
+The routine then exits (back to user code) and relies on the NMI circuitry to interrupt the Z80 at the end of each bottom-border display line.

+### Husband Forth Timing

+As noted above, the Husband Forth ROM does not produce a stable display on the Minstrel 3, so the first thing I wanted to do was check the timing of display generation in the ROM, based on the deduction above.

+A Husband Forth frame consists of a VSync signal (taking 402us), 105 border lines (each taking 64 us) and 192 main display lines, each taking 60.3us (based on 57+32*4+11 T states).
+This give a frame length of 18.1ms.
+Both the frame length and the main-display scanline length are shorter than idea, potentially leading to an undisplayable signal.

+However, when investigating the Husband Forth display code, I also spotted that the Z80 is never set to interrupt mode 1.
+This means it will operate in Interrupt Mode 0, which retrieves and executes an instruction from the data bus when an interrupt is generated.

+###

+8 scan lines = 512 us = 1,664 T states

+Would like scanlines to be 12 T states longer